AshwathElango0/Basic-ML-Programs/README.md

 # ML-Programs

-Just a few programs on the various domains of machine learning, such as NLP, image processing using deep learning, etc.
+Contains various deep learning programs, based on the most popular domains of deep learning such as NLP, image processing using CNNS, forecasting, etc